๐Quick Start - MGS

 Publish your policies for interaction by Policy users.

-Invite Policy users to your tenant for submitting MRV data and interacting with published policies.
+Invite policy users to your tenant to submit data and engage with published policies.

 Step 9: Setting Up Policy User Account